| Frequently Sought Precedents |

 already a court baron/ess, use a coronet, since they have not attained a

 permanent baronial rank."
 "He is also a court baron and thus entitled to bear a coronet."
-Precedent says, "While it has been true that the default coronet is a
+"We wish to remind the College of Arms that being a territorial baroness

 simple coronet of three points, we have for a while now been allowing the